Lehwah/Doggie-Name-Game/README.md

 # Doggie-Name-Game

+### Introduction

 The goal of this tutorial be to finish the implementation of a game called the `Doggie Name Game` using ReactJS.
 While completing this tutorial, we hope you learn something more about the process of creating simple applications in ReactJS as well as gain an introductory look at what a day in the life of a software engineer can look like.

 In this game, the player is prompted to pick, out of 6, the breed of dog which is asked for on the screen.
 If the player picks 5 dogs in a row correctly they win.
 Otherwise, they lose.
 Players can also restart the game randomly by clicking on the hamburger menu and pressing ‘Yes’ on the modal which pops up.

 As our web app stands, it currently has a `Header` tab, a set of `Counters` for Lives and Score, as well as a text prompting the user to correctly pick a specific dog by breed.
 Now, by looking at both the code and web app in the browser, let’s dissect what is going on in the code before we actually work on implementing the rest of our application.